Surface modification of intraocular lenses with zwitterionic poly(carboxybetaine) for posterior capsular opacification prevention

 Abstract

-Posterior capsular opacification (PCO) remains the most common long-term complication after cataract surgery, primarily caused by residual lens epithelial cells (LEC) adhesion and proliferation on the intraocular lens (IOL) surface.
-Here, we report a zwitterionic carboxybetaine coating strategy to endow IOLs with anti-adhesive and anti-fibrotic properties without compromising optical clarity.
-The zwitterionic monomer carboxybetaine methacrylate (CBMA) was grafted onto IOL surface via plasma activation, forming a stable antifouling interface.
-The CBMA-coated surface exhibited a reduced water contact angle and a smooth, uniform morphology while preserving optical transparency.
+Posterior capsular opacification (PCO) remains the most common long-term complication after cataract surgery, primarily caused by adhesion and proliferation of residual lens epithelial cells (LECs) on the intraocular lens (IOL) surface.
+Here, we report a zwitterionic carboxybetaine-coating strategy to endow IOLs with anti-adhesive and anti-fibrotic properties without compromising optical clarity.
+The zwitterionic monomer carboxybetaine methacrylate (CBMA) was grafted onto the IOL surface via plasma activation, forming a stable antifouling interface.
+The CBMA-coated surface exhibited reduced water contact angle and smooth, uniform morphology while preserving optical transparency.
 Both anti-adhesion assays and IOL implantation studies confirmed that the highly antifouling CBMA coating markedly inhibited LEC adhesion, suppressed PCO formation, and maintained excellent biocompatibility.
 This work establishes a surface modification approach that integrates zwitterionic chemistry with clinical biomaterials, providing a promising pathway toward next-generation IOLs with intrinsic PCO-preventive functionality.

 Please wait while we load your content...